vijay-14/Fake-News-Stance-Detection/README.txt

    Estimated time to run the program if you have above mentioned hardware is about 1 Hour for each Model.

 c) Inorder to make this program work first read the INSTALL.txt and install the required softwares or libraries.
-   -> First run the runit.sh file from your command line and follow the instructions presented on the screen.
+   -> First run the runit.sh file from your command line using the command $./runit.sh and follow the instructions presented on the screen.
    -> We have presented 4 different models each in a separate python file.
 You can run all these files in command line after executing runit.sh and selecting respective number for the model presented in the output.
    -> Make sure that the files runit.sh, fnc_rf.py, fnc_tfidf.py, fnc_doc2vec.py, fnc_mlp.py, test_bodies.csv, test_stances_unlabeled.csv, train_bodies.csv and train_stances.csv are present in the same folder.